-The Mineral Mountain project (100% owned by Desert Fox) occurs along the Jemez structural trend that hosts the Miami-Globe, Resolution, Florence and Casa Grande copper deposits/districts.
+This project occurs in the Jemez structural trend that hosts the Miami-Globe, Resolution, Florence and Casa Grande copper deposits.
 The property is located between the Florence copper deposit and the Resolution copper deposit.

 The project is underlain by Precambrian age Pinal Schist, diabase and granite intruded by Laramide age quartz monzonite, granodiorite and hornblende dacite dikes.
-Three separate, stacked copper-molybdenum-gold-silver-tungsten bedrock geochemical anomalies along with 21 copper occurrences with coincident zones of sericite alteration occur within the property.
+In 2015, Copper Fox located three separate, stacked copper-molybdenum-gold-silver-tungsten bedrock geochemical anomalies along with twenty one copper occurrences that coincide with zones of sericite alteration within the property.
 The copper mineralogy, quartz veining, alteration and the vein assemblages in outcrop support the interpretation of a buried porphyry copper system.